Completing, filing and serving documents

 How do I pay the filing fee

-You can pay the required filing fee online, by internet banking or file and pay and/or using cash, EFTPOS, debit or credit card at the court counter.
+You can pay the required filing fee online, by internet banking or through File and Pay and/or using cash, EFTPOS, debit or credit card at the court counter.

 For more information on accepted payment options, visit our Forms and fees section(external link).